Dr Petros Karatsareas

 • Multilingualism, Past and Present

-I am the Director of Studies of three PhD projects: Christina Flora’s project on “Linguistic interactions and minoritisation among Macedonian-speaking communities in the post-Prespa era”; Alexandra Rappoport’s project on “Translanguaging practices among Russian-speaking university students in London”; and, Eleftheria Sofroniou’s project on “Making up (for) lost heritage: folk dancing, language, and identity in the UK’s Greek Cypriot diaspora”.
-I am a member of the supervisory team of another PhD project at the University of Westminster, one PhD project at the University of the Aegean, and one PhD project at the University of Patras.
-In 2017–2020, I was Director of Studies of Giulia Pepe’s PhD project “Multilingual practices in a disavowed community: the case of new Italian migrants in London”.
+I am the Director of Studies for three PhD projects: Christina Flora’s research on “Linguistic interactions and minoritisation among Macedonian-speaking communities in the post-Prespa era”; Alexandra Rappoport’s study on “Multilingualism in higher education: an ethnographic exploration of multilingual ideologies and practices among Russian-speaking students in London”; and, Eleftheria Sofroniou’s project on “Making up (for) lost heritage: folk dancing, language, and identity in the UK’s Greek Cypriot diaspora”.
+I am also a member of the supervisory team for an additional PhD project at the University of Westminster and one at the University of Patras.
+Between 2017–2020, I served as Director of Studies for Giulia Pepe’s PhD project, “Multilingual practices in a disavowed community: the case of new Italian migrants in London”.

-I am external examiner for the English Linguistics MA at UCL.
-In the past, I served as External Examiner for a suite of BA English Language courses at the University of Salford.
+Currently, I am the external examiner for the English Linguistics MA at UCL, and previously, I held the role of external examiner for a suite of BA English Language courses at the University of Salford and two MA programmes at Goldsmiths University of London.

 I have taught modules on historical linguistics, sociolinguistics and the history and varieties of English at the University of Cambridge and the University of Salford; Greek linguistics at the Open University of Cyprus; and, language contact in the history of the Turkish language at the University of the Aegean.
 I have also served as Director of Studies in Linguistics for Emmanuel, Pembroke, and Selwyn Colleges of the University of Cambridge.